Snickerdoodle Chocolate Chip Pudding Cookies

 Instructions

 - In a medium-size bowl, toss together the flour, pudding mix, baking soda, salt, and cinnamon.
-Set aside.
+Set aside.1 cup (120g) all-purpose flour, 1 (96g / 3.4 ounces) package instant vanilla1 pudding mix, 1 teaspoon baking soda, ½ teaspoon salt, ½ teaspoon ground cinnamon

-- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, beat the butter and brown sugar on medium-high speed until light and fluffy, about 2-3 minutes.
-Add the eggs and beat until completely combined, scraping down the sides of the bowl as needed.
+- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter and brown sugar on medium-high speed until light and fluffy, about 2-3 minutes.
+Add the eggs and beat until completely combined, scraping down the sides of the bowl as needed.½ cup (113g) unsalted butter, ½ cup (100g) firmly packed light brown sugar, 2 large eggs

 - Decrease the mixer speed to low and slowly add the dry ingredients.
 Mix until dough is just combined, then stir in the chocolate chips.
-Chill the dough for at least 1 hour and up to 3 days.
+Cover and chill the dough in the refrigerator for at least 1 hour and up to 3 days.1 cup (170g) semi-sweet chocolate chips

-- When you are ready to bake the cookies, preheat the oven to 350°F. Line a large baking sheet with parchment paper or a silicone baking mat.
+- When you are ready to bake the cookies, preheat the oven to 350°F (177ºC).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), carefully roll dough into 1" balls.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), carefully roll the cookie dough into 1" balls.
 The dough will be very soft.
 Drop each ball into the cinnamon-sugar coating and roll around to coat completely.
-Place on prepared baking sheet, no more than 8 per sheet.
+Place on prepared baking sheet.

-- Bake the cookies for 10-11 minutes, until edges just start browning.
-Cookies will look very underdone.
-Allow cookies to cool on the baking sheet at least 5 minutes before transferring to a wire rack to cool completely.
+- Bake the cookies for 10-11 minutes, until edges just start to brown and the tops have lost their sheen.
+Remove from the oven and allow cookies to cool on the baking sheet at least 5 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 5 days.
 Cookies freeze well, up to 2 months.
 Rolled cookie dough freezes well, up to 2 months.
 Thaw on baking sheet for 10 minutes, roll in cinnamon-sugar, and bake as directed.

 Notes

-- Feel free to use chocolate pudding or even butterscotch, based on your flavor preferences.
+- Pudding: feel free to use chocolate pudding or even butterscotch, based on your flavor preferences.
+Be sure it’s an instant/no-cook kind.

-- Room temperature eggs are preferred when using room temperature butter, as they incorporate into batter much more easily.
+- Room temperature ingredients: room temperature eggs are preferred when using room temperature butter, as they incorporate into batter much more easily.

 Nutrition Disclosure